-Growth and development of the child from conception through adolescence; influences of family, peers, and schools.
+Examines the growth and development of human beings from conception until death including the influences of family, peers, schools, and culture

 |Hours||3.0 Credit, 3.0 Lecture, 0.0 Lab|